-Example 1 - The 1000 m requirement
+Example 1 - The 1000 m2 requirement

-Developer A decided to extend a two-storey building by adding three floors thereby converting it into a five-storey building.
-Prior to the extension, the two-storey building had a floor space of less than 1 000 m2 in its entirety.
+Developer A decided to extend a two-storey building by adding three additional floors thus converting it into a five-storey building.
+Before the extension, the two-storey building had a floor space of less than 1 000 m2 in its entirety.
 The 1 000 m2 requirement did not, however, apply to the two-storey building since this requirement applies only when part of a building is erected, added to or improved.

-The extension of the building consisted of 5 apartments on each floor with each apartment having a floor area of 80 m.
+The extension of the building consisted of 5 apartments on each floor with each apartment having a floor area of 80 m2.
 These apartments were sold off to purchasers upon completion.

 The addition of the three floors can be classified as an addition to part of a building.
-The floor area of this addition amounted to $1\ 200\ m^2\ (80\ m^2\ x\ 5=400\ m^2;\ 400\ m^2\ x\ 3=1200\ m^2)$ .
-A developer extending, adding to or improving part of a building, must comply with the $1\ 000\ m^2$ requirement before selling that building or a part of it in order for the purchaser to qualify for an allowance.
+The floor area of this addition amounted to $1 \ 200 \ m^2 \ (80 \ m^2 \ x \ 5 = 400 \ m^2; \ 400 \ m^2 \ x \ 3 = 1200 \ m^2)$.
+A developer extending, adding to or improving part of a building, must comply with the $1 \ 000 \ m^2$ requirement before selling that building or a part of it in order for the purchaser to qualify for an allowance.

-Since the developer complied with the 1 000 m requirement in relation to the addition and did not claim any allowances on the addition under section 13quat the purchasers were eligible to claim an allowance on the apartments bought by them if they complied with the requirements of section 13quat.
+Since Developer A complied with the 1 000 m2 requirement in relation to the addition and did not claim any allowances under section 13quat, the purchasers were eligible to claim an allowance on the apartments bought by them provided that they complied with all the other requirements of section 13quat.